-It would be fantastic if we could stay young and youthful-looking forever, but most of us who have lived a few years know that with time comes some inevitable changes in our bodies.
-Everything from your skin to your hair and your body to your mind changes as you age, and although it can feel strange or even unnerving to see yourself go through a metamorphosis, it doesn’t have to be a process you fear.
+Some people wish they could stay young and youthful-looking forever, but with time comes inevitable changes in our bodies.
+Both your body and your mind change as you age, and although it can feel strange or even unnerving to see yourself go through a metamorphosis, it doesn’t have to be a process you fear.
 The cultural conversation around aging (and particularly of aging in women) has shifted dramatically in the last few years, with many women now embracing and celebrating the aging process.
-On a more personal level, becoming aware of what to expect as you age can make growing older seem a little bit easier, and so we’ve consulted with various medical professionals to help explain what you can expect when you age, from your skin to your body and your mind.
+On a more personal level, becoming aware of what to expect as you age may make growing older seem a little bit easier, and so we’ve consulted with various medical professionals to help explain what you can expect when you age, from your skin to your body and your mind.

 Your skin goes through many changes throughout the decades, namely a loss in elasticity as well as diminished fat.
 In your 20s and 30s, you’ll start to notice that your skin is no longer as resilient.
 “After a night of partying, your skin won’t look as vibrant and youthful in the morning,” says plastic surgeon Anthony Youn, MD, FACS.
 Fine lines and sunspots also begin to develop.